 By default, Arlo Baby records in 720p resolution, though you can switch to 1080p if you prefer.
 You can also adjust the field of view and fine-tune notifications on what triggers an alert.
 You do have to position the camera manually, however, and the gap between getting a notification on our phone and actually being able to jump to live video was a little laggy for our tastes.
 Still, the video delivered by the Arlo Baby was crystal clear, even at night.

 A whole host of sensors — temperature, humidity and air quality — can alert you to any change in your kid's room.
 The versatile app can send you notifications however you want, and we were particularly impressed by an Always Listening mode that streamed audio to our smartphone.

 About our only complaint with the Arlo Baby is that it's hard to find these days, and we're not sure when it come back in stock.
 But if you can track down a retailer selling the device for $199 or less, the Arlo Baby delivers just about everything a nervous new parent could want in a package that's easy to manage, making it our pick for best baby monitor.

 Read our full Arlo Baby review.

 Even three years after we first tested it, the iBaby Monitor M6T still offers an impressive array of features at a manageable price.
-And its price has fallen, making it a great choice if you'd like to spend less than $150 on a video monitor.
+And it's a great choice if you can find this baby cam for less than $150.

 iBaby's camera offers the sort of capabilities you'd expect — push-to-talk features to soothe a crying child, motion-triggered photo and video capture, and a 720p HD camera.
-(A newer version, the M6S, ups the resolution to 1080p.)
+(A newer version, the M6S, ups the resolution to 1080p, and iBaby has since come out with other models as well.)
 The M6T also boasts a full-360-degree rotating pan.